nyeholt/waratah/docs/en/001_index.md

 When the module is updated or installed `composer run-script build-nswds` should be run.

 Both script targets run ./build.sh

+### Loading CSS and JS assets

+Once built, assets are available in the `vendor/nswdpc/waratah/themes/nswds/app/frontend/dist` location.
+This path is vendor-exposed in `composer.json` and automatically exposed when the module is installed.

 ### Deeper integration